 Trudel leads Jacob him through the crowd which parts to make a path for them.
-Once outside they stand underneath a large tree.
+They go outside and stand underneath a large tree.
 Jacob is still weeping.

 Oh, I really blew it, big time.
 I'm such a weakling.
 Maybe Fritz is right.
 How can I ever face them again?